solarwinds/snap-plugin-lib/README.md

 ### Issue Reporting Guidelines

-* Always check if problem wasn't already reported by other developers.
+* Always check if the problem wasn't already reported by other developers.
 * Please fill in [Issue submission form](https://github.com/librato/snap-plugin-lib-go/issues/new]).

 ### Pull Request Guidelines

 * General:
-    * Make sure that library is compiling without errors
+    * Make sure that the library is compiling without errors,
     * Make sure that *ALL* unit tests pass,
-    * Try to add accompanying test case.
+    * Try to add the accompanying test case,
-    * It's OK to have multiple small commits as you work on the PR - there will be squashed before merging.
+    * It's OK to have multiple small commits as you work on the PR - there will be squashed before merging,
-    * Provide meaningful commit messages
+    * Provide meaningful commit messages.

 * For issues:
-    * add issue number to your PR title for a better release log
+    * add issue number to your PR title for a better release log.

 * For a new development:
     * provide a convincing reason to add this feature.

 ## Development setup

-For a simple development setup you don't need any dependencies outside this repository.
+For a simple development setup, you don't need any dependencies outside this repository.
 Please refer to  [Testing](/v2/tutorial/02-testing/README.md) for more information.

 For a complete development setup please refer to [AppOptics Knowledge Base](https://documentation.solarwinds.com/en/Success_Center/appoptics/Content/kb/host_infrastructure/host_agent.htm)